Radiofrequency ablation

 Bleeding

 Another risk is bleeding caused by the needle or needles.
-This is also rare.
+This is rare.
 Your doctor and nurses monitor you closely during and after the procedure.
 So if this does happen, they can deal with it straight away.
-You might need to have a procedure, such an angiogram, to stop the bleeding.
+You might need to have a procedure, such as an angiogram Open a glossary item, to stop the bleeding.
 You may also have a blood transfusion if you have lost a lot of blood.

 Risk of your cancer coming back